-Equal opportunity consideration is a criterion that can directly affect the granting or withholding of research funds by the DFG.
-Applications can be denied on the basis of an insufficient description or by a total lack of equal opportunity safeguards in the project proposal – as has happened in the past.
+Equal opportunity is a decision-relevant criterion that can directly affect the approval or disapproval of research funds by national and international third-party funding bodies (e.g. DFG, BMBF, EU).
+Applications can be denied on the basis of an insufficient description or by a total lack of equal opportunity safeguards in a project proposal – as has happened in the past.

-To support applicants for grant funds, and as part of their position on the DFG’s “Research-Oriented Standards on Gender Equality”, the University Executive Board decided to create advising opportunities for grant applicants with a specific focus on consideration of equal opportunity factors when submitting research proposals (such as for Collaborative Research Centers, Graduate Schools, etc.).
-This advising includes:
+To support applicants for grant funds (as part of the university’s statement towards the DFG’s “Research-Oriented Standards on Gender Equality”) the university’s executive board decided to create consultation opportunities for grant applicants with a specific focus on the consideration of equal opportunity factors when submitting research proposals (such as for collaborative research centers, graduate schools, etc.).
+The consultation offers include:

-- advice on developing Equal Opportunity Concepts (EOCs) tailored to a specific proposal
+- Consultation on developing Equal Opportunity Concepts (EOCs) tailored to a specific proposal;

 - Advice on the implementation of those concepts.